OMRIFIJI/lidar-obstacle-detection/README.md

 ![Rock on the Mars](img/rock_on_mars.jpg)  |  ![Segmentated rock](img/segmentation.jpg)

 ## Dependencies.
-* Depends on [PCL](https://github.com/PointCloudLibrary/pcl) to work with point clouds
+* Depends on [PCL](https://github.com/PointCloudLibrary/pcl) for point cloud manipulations
-* Depends on [perception_pcl](https://github.com/ros-perception/perception_pcl) to convert point clouds classes between ROS and PCL
+* Depends on [perception_pcl](https://github.com/ros-perception/perception_pcl) for conversions
+between ROS and PCL point cloud classes

 ## Subscribers and publishers.
 * This node subscribes to `velodyne_points` for lidar point cloud.